collective/collective.documentfile/README.rst

   The adapter lookup can be switched on by assigning the 'Meta from document file' behavior.

-- A basic example 'Document File' Dexterity content type with the behavior assigned, that gets its metadata and cover image automatically copied over from the uploaded document.
+- A basic (optional) 'Document File' Dexterity content type with the behavior assigned, that gets its metadata and cover image automatically copied over from the uploaded document.
   The type has a 'file' field for storing documents, 'image' field for cover image and a nice default view ('docfileview').